microsoft/vscode-docs/docs/python/tutorial-django.md

     python -m pip install django
     ```

 You now have a self-contained environment ready for writing Django code.
 VS Code activates the environment automatically when you use [**Terminal: Create New Terminal**](/docs/editor/integrated-terminal.md)  (`kb(workbench.action.terminal.new)`).
-If you open a separate command prompt or terminal, activate the environment by running `source env/bin/activate` (Linux/macOS) or `env\Scripts\Activate.ps1` (Windows).
-You know the environment is activated when the command prompt shows **(env)** at the beginning.
+If you open a separate command prompt or terminal, activate the environment by running `source .venv/bin/activate` (Linux/macOS) or `.venv\Scripts\Activate.ps1` (Windows).
+You know the environment is activated when the command prompt shows **(.venv)** at the beginning.

 ## Create and run a minimal Django app